-Table 65: Schedule properties
+Table 64: Schedule properties

 Property Meaning Name Schedule ID.
 Translate the given text using the 🤄 button.
 Description Detailed description of the schedule.
-Translate the given text using the $\ensuremath{\mathfrak{C}}$ button.
+Translate the given text using the $\mbox{\Large \ensuremath{\wp}}$ button.
 Enabled Specifies whether the schedule is enabled.
 NOTE: Only active schedules are run.
 Active schedules are only run if the QBM Schedules configuration parameter is set.
 Time zones Unique identifier for the time zone that is used for running the schedule.

-Choose between Universal Time Code or one of the time zones in the menu.
-NOTE: When you add a new schedule, the time zone is preset to that of the client from which you started the Synchronization Editor. , Start (date) The day on which the schedule should be run for the first time.
+Meaning Property Choose between Universal Time Code or one of the time zones in the menu.
+NOTE: When you add a new schedule, the time zone is preset to that of the client from which you started the Synchronization Editor.
+Start (date) The day on which the schedule should be run for the first time.
 If this day conflicts with the defined interval type, the first run is on the next available day based on the start date.
-Validity period Period within which the schedule is run.
-If the schedule will be run for an unlimited period, select the Unlimited duration option.
-To set a validity period, select the Limited duration option and enter the day the schedule will be run for the last time in End (date).
+Validity Period within which the schedule is run. period • If the schedule will be run for an unlimited period, select the Unlimited duration option. • To set a validity period, select the Limited duration option and enter the day the schedule will be run for the last time in End (date).
+Occurs Interval in which the task is run.
+Other settings may be required depending on the settings.